misselvexu/mixmicro-apollo/docs/en/faq/common-issues-in-deployment-and-development-phase.md

 }
 ```

-6. Add `BETA` environment for protaldb, refer to [3.1 Adjusting ApolloPortalDB configuration](en/deployment/distributed-deployment-guide#_31-Adjusting-ApolloPortalDB-configuration)
+6. Add `BETA` environment for protaldb, refer to [3.1 Adjusting ApolloPortalDB configuration](en/deployment/distributed-deployment-guide?id=_31-adjusting-apolloportaldb-configuration)
-7. Add the meta server address corresponding to the new environment for apollo-portal, refer to: [2.2.1.1.2.4 Configuring meta service information for apollo-portal](en/deployment/distributed-deployment-guide#_221124-Configuring-apollo-portal's-meta-service-information). apollo-client also needs to be configured properly when used in a new environment, refer to: [1.2.2 Apollo Meta Server](en/usage/java-sdk-user-guide#_122-Apollo-Meta-Server).
+7. Add the meta server address corresponding to the new environment for apollo-portal, refer to: [2.2.1.1.2.4 Configuring meta service information for apollo-portal](en/deployment/distributed-deployment-guide?id=_221124-configuring-apollo-portal39s-meta-service-information). apollo-client also needs to be configured properly when used in a new environment, refer to: [1.2.2 Apollo Meta Server](en/usage/java-sdk-user-guide?id=_122-apollo-meta-server).

->Note 1: A set of Portal can manage multiple environments, but each environment needs to deploy a set of Config Service, Admin Service and ApolloConfigDB independently, please refer to: [2.1.2 Creating ApolloConfigDB](en/deployment/distributed-deployment-guide#_212-Creating-ApolloConfigDB), [3.2 Adjusting ApolloConfigDB configuration](en/deployment/distributed-deployment-guide?id=_32-), [3.1.2 Creating ApolloconfigDB](en/deployment/distributed-deployment-guide#_312-apollo.portal.meta.servers---List-of-Meta-Service-for-each-environment) Adjusting apolloconfigdb configuration), [2.2.1.1.2 Configuring database connection information](en/deployment/distributed-deployment-guide#_22112-Configuring-database-connection-information)
+>Note 1: A set of Portal can manage multiple environments, but each environment needs to deploy a set of Config Service, Admin Service and ApolloConfigDB independently, please refer to: [2.1.2 Creating ApolloConfigDB](en/deployment/distributed-deployment-guide?id=_212-creating-apolloconfigdb), [3.2 Adjusting ApolloConfigDB configuration](en/deployment/distributed-deployment-guide?id=_32-adjusting-apolloconfigdb-configuration), [2.2.1.1.2 Configuring database connection information](en/deployment/distributed-deployment-guide?id=_22112-configuring-database-connection-information)

-> Note 2: If you are adding an environment to Apollo Configuration Center that has been running for a while, don't forget to refer to [2.1.2.4 Importing ApolloConfigDB project data from another environment](en/deployment/distributed-deployment-guide#_2124-Importing-ApolloConfigDB-project-data-from-another-environment) to initialize the new environment
+> Note 2: If you are adding an environment to Apollo Configuration Center that has been running for a while, don't forget to refer to [2.1.2.4 Importing ApolloConfigDB project data from another environment](en/deployment/distributed-deployment-guide?id=_2124-importing-apolloconfigdb-project-data-from-another-environment) to initialize the new environment

 ### 5. How do I delete applications, clusters, Namespace?